MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

    Fraud Protection displays the rules as draggable tiles.

 1. Press the **Tab** key to choose a tile and then press **Spacebar** to activate the tile.
-1. Use the arrow keys to move the tile up or down the list
+1. Use the arrow keys to move the tile up or down the list.
-1. Press  **Spacebar** to accept the new position, or press the **ESC** key to return the tile to its original position.
+1. Press  **Spacebar** to accept the new position.

+   Press the **ESC** key to return the tile to its original position.

 1. To save your changes, click **Save order**.

    To cancel your changes, click **Cancel re-ordering**.